MattHodge/matthodge.github.io/_posts/2019-11-14-automating-semantic-versioning.md

 [Semantic-release](https://github.com/semantic-release/semantic-release) is a tool which can help us automate our whole release workflow, including determining the next version number, generating the release notes and publishing the package.

+It is a Node.js command line tool, but it can be used to automate the semantic versioning of projects of any language.

-It does with the use of several plugins.
+It does so with the use of several plugins.

 ### Plugin - commit-analyzer